Homeschooling and distance education in Australia

 In Australia, homeschooling is becoming increasingly popular.
 It is legal in all Australian states and territories, with each having its own regulations around the practice.
 Distance education (commonly known as external studies in Australia) is also prevalent for Australians who live in remote, rural areas.
 There are more than a dozen universities in Australia that support distance education for tertiary studies.
 Some Australians switch between distance education and classroom teaching.
 The number of homeschooled children and students who take distance education in Australia is approximately 30,000.
 The number of registered homeschoolers alone was 21,437 in 2019; this corresponds to 0.5 per cent of the total school population of Australia.
 In the 2010s, the average growth rate of the practice amounted to 9.4 per cent per year.
 The largest Christian school of distance education in Australia is the Australian Christian College, which has over 1,700 families with 4,000 students enrolled.
-Homeschooling generally enjoys a very good reputation in the Australian media and is widely seen as a flexible alternative form of education with good socialization opportunities in the community.
+Homeschooling generally enjoys a very good reputation in the Australian media and is widely seen as a flexible alternative form of education with good socialisation opportunities in the community.